 - You are missing a tooth due to breakage or decay

-- You have a root filling and need a cap to protect the remainder of the tooth
+- Root fillings need a cap to protect the remainder of the tooth

 Crowns typically last a lifetime.
-However, these sometimes come loose.
-The best way to ensure the wellbeing of a crown is by maintaining good oral hygiene.
+However, they might come loose in certain cases.
+The best way to avoid these problems is maintaining good oral hygiene.

 - If the crown is new, avoid chewing hard foods like raw vegetables.

 - Brush and floss your teeth daily.